Joseph Ferris, who served in the Assembly from 1975 to 1984, died June 20 at 85-years-old from COVID-19, according to his son Joseph Ferris Jr.

 Ferris is predeceased by his wife Joan Ferris, who he married in 1984.
 He is survived by his two sons, Joseph and Thomas Ferris, three siblings, and one granddaughter.

-A funeral mass will be held at St. Francis Xavier in Park Slope in August.
+A funeral mass will be held at St. Francis Xavier in Park Slope on August 15 at 11 am.
 In lieu of flowers, donations can be made in Ferris’s memory to the Old Stone House online or at P.O.
 Box 150613, Brooklyn, NY 11215.